 We've made changes this year.
 Candidates can now request human review if they're rejected—most don't, but the option exists.
 We've expanded our bias audits beyond the metrics that are designed to be passed.
 We're building explainability into scoring, so recruiters can see which factors contributed and where human judgment should intervene.

-"Gene, I need to ask you something, and I need you to be honest."
-His voice got quieter, which was worse than the yelling.
-"Do you actually want this company to succeed?
+The question he asked still sits with me: "Do you actually want this company to succeed?
 Or are you looking for a way out that lets you feel good about yourself?"

-I hung up.
-First time I've ever done that to him.
-We didn't talk for three days.
-When we finally did, we pretended the conversation hadn't happened.
 We still haven't signed that client.
 We still need the money.
 And I still don't have a good answer to his question.

 Tomorrow someone will submit an application.
 Their resume will be parsed, tokenized, embedded in a vector space, compared against millions of data points, and scored.
 Under a second.
 Our system, or one like it.